burtchell/dotfiles/README.md

 git clone https://github.com/dukeofjukes/dotfiles.git
 ```

-Run the following script to install packages, link to this repo, and set fish as the default shell.
+Run the following script to install packages, link to this repo, and set fish as the default shell (you may be prompted for a sudo password).
 Follow the prompts to optionally create backups of preexisting dotfiles (saved in `~/dotfiles-backups/`):

 ```
 bash ~/dotfiles/scripts/install.sh